-Returning – Landlord must return the deposit to the tenant within fourteen (14) days after the termination of the agreement (§ 521-44(b)).
+Returning – The landlord must return the deposit to the tenant within fourteen (14) days after the termination of the agreement (§ 521-44(b)).

-Agreement – Landlord must furnish a copy of the written rental agreement (§ 521-43(d)).
+Agreement – The landlord must furnish a copy of the written rental agreement (§ 521-43(d)).

-Rent Receipts – Landlord must furnish written receipts for rents paid at the time of payment (§ 521-43(e)).
+Rent Receipts – The landlord must furnish written receipts for rents paid at the time of payment (§ 521-43(e)).

-Identification – Tenant must receive, in writing, the names and addresses of both the individual authorized to manage the premises and the owner of the property (or their authorized representative) (§ 521-43(a)).
+Identification – The tenant must receive, in writing, the names and addresses of both the individual authorized to manage the premises and the owner of the property (or their authorized representative) (§ 521-43(a)).

-Inventory – Before tenant moves in, landlord must provide an inventory of the premises (condition, furnishings, appliances, etc.) (§ 521-42).
+Inventory – Before the tenant moves in, the landlord must provide an inventory of the premises (condition, furnishings, appliances, etc.) (§ 521-42).

 Lead-Based Paint – Disclosure that must be provided to tenants if the property was built before January 1, 1978.